crappyman/RanaProject/README.md

 # RanaProject
 Expense Reimbursement System
 This project was generated with Angular CLI version 13.2.5.
-This is a simple web application where employees are able to submit a reimbursment request for the manager to review.
+Javalin, Java, TypeScript, Maven, PostgreSQL, Hibernate, JUnitThis is a simple web application where employees are able to submit a reimbursment request for the manager to review.

 Features
 List of features ready and TODOs for future development